Ultraman Tiga: Adaptations

-China ban
+Temporary ban on Chinese platforms

 In September 2021, the series was removed from online streaming platforms in China.
 The removal triggered outcry from Chinese fans, trended on Sina Weibo, and began a hashtag which was viewed 84 million times.
+Various online platforms deduced that the series was banned under the pretext of the investigation into children's programming launched by Jiangsu Provincial Consumer Rights Protection Committee (江苏省消费者权益保护委员会), targeting various media for their potential negative influence on children due to violence, "dark" plots, and horrific and criminal content.
+The Jiangsu Committee would later deny its involvement, claiming the platforms banned the various series on their own accord.

-Global Times deduced that the series was banned due to "violent plots" that featured fight scenes and explosions.
-However, the show returned to all major Chinese streaming video websites on September 27 of that same year but in an edited version.
+However, due to public outcry, Ultraman Tiga and all other shows initially removed, would be returned to all major Chinese streaming video websites on September 27 of that same year, but in edited form.

 Home media

 In July 2020, Shout!
 Factory announced to have struck a multi-year deal with Alliance Entertainment and Mill Creek Entertainment, with the blessings of Tsuburaya and Indigo, that granted them the exclusive SVOD and AVOD digital rights to the Ultra series and films (1,100 TV episodes and 20 films) acquired by Mill Creek the previous year.
 Ultraman Tiga, amongst other titles, will stream in the United States and Canada through Shout!
 Factory TV and Tokushoutsu.
-Mill Creek's DVD release of Ultraman Tiga is set for October 19, 2021.
+Mill Creek's DVD release of Ultraman Tiga was released on October 19, 2021.